max9001/Kelp-Canopy-Mapping/notes/outline.md

 			- MESMA relies on spectral physics and pre-defined endmembers

 			- In satellite imaging, endmembers represent pure materials, such as kelp or water.
 Because water itself doesn't always look the same – it might be clear, cloudy with mud, or have bright sun reflections – there are many types of "pure water" endmembers.
-The correct endmember must be selected in order for the MESMA process to be accurate. the paper uses an automatic selection process to choose the correct endmember per image.
+The correct endmember must be selected in order for the MESMA process to be accurate. the paper uses an automatic selection process to choose the correct set of endmembers per image.
 This fixed, automated process could lead to an incorrect endmember selection due to noise or the sampling process not perfectly represent all water variations in that specific scene.

 	- Bridging the Data Gap: Citizen Science:

 		- Floating forests is difference as the entire dataset was labeled by humans.
 The study showed that accurate kelp labels could be constructed from the consensus of multiple untrained participants.

+		- leveraging historical data from Earth-observing satellite programs like Landsat

 		- based on landsat 7 sattalite images of coastlines of claifornia and tasmania